Heroic-Hitmonchan/hitmonchan-capstone/README.md

   - Song entry will be created in the song table, which is associated with the above image entry
 6. User is able to obtain a new song after submission and play the song
+7. User is able to play songs through the app
-7. User is able to access history by image to get a new song and play the new song
+8. User is able to access history by image to get a new song and play the new song
-8. User is able to access song history by image + song to find a previous song and play it
+9. User is able to access song history by image + song to find a previous song and play it
-9. User is able to sign out
+10. User is able to sign out

 ENGINEER EXPERIENCE:
 1. Engineer has a well-seeded database to simulate different interactions with the history